melissa-perez/FlashCards/README.md

 ## Lab 1

 ### App Description
 FlashCards v1 has limited functionality.
-The app is currently displaying one question and answer(hard-coded).
+The app currently displays one question and answer(hard-coded).
 Toggle functionality added between question and answer.
 There was a further addition of multiple choice selection for answers(hard-coded).
 The correct answer highlights green, while the incorrect answers highlight red(no reset).